rico042002/100-days-of-code/log.md

 **Today's Progress**: Read Chapter 3 of Interneting Is Hard

 **Thoughts**: Chapter 3 was the final book chapter of basic HTML in Interneting is Hard.
-I will complete W3schools HTML exercises and quiz tomorrow, then im starting Traversy media's HTML&CSS Playlist on Youtube with over 50 projects, I also purchased his Modern HTML&CSS course on Udemy.
+I will complete W3schools HTML exercises and quiz tomorrow, then I'm starting Traversy media's HTML&CSS Playlist on Youtube with over 50 projects, I also purchased his Modern HTML&CSS course on Udemy.
 So I need to finish the workforce course so I can add that to my to-do list.
-Ive been focusing on HTML for the for the first seven days, CSS will be next.
+I've been focusing on HTML for the first seven days, CSS will be next.

 **Link(s) to work**:
 1. [Interneting Is Hard-Links And Images](https://www.internetingishard.com/html-and-css/links-and-images/)